An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Asymptotic Optimality

 \subsection{Acknowledgements}

+The author would like to thank the Editor and the anonymous referees for their helpful comments in improving the article.
 Author is grateful to Prof. Rami Atar for his comments on this project.
 Thanks are due to Prof. Kavita Ramanan for suggesting references related to this project.
-This research is partly supported by a INSPIRE faculty fellowship.
+This research is partly supported by an INSPIRE faculty fellowship.